 J. Terry Lavery, CCIM, GRI, CPM, senior real estate advisor at Sawyer Commercial, LLC, an affiliate of Grubb & Ellis, is the leasing agent for 410 Commerce, located in Commerce Park.
 It took him 18 months to get Wurzburg Inc. to locate there.

 “These aren’t kids breaking into businesses in Commerce Park,” Lavery said.
 “These are pros who pass that business down to their apprentices.
 It’s just sad that jobs are there but citizens aren’t being protected.”

 Lavery said his clients at Commerce Park, which include Wurzburg, CM Express and the Elephant’s Ear, must feel they have made a questionable choice in investing in Jackson.

 “It’s tough enough now to stay in business in an economically hard time to have looters roaming the streets while we’re at war,” Lavery said.
 “Really, Jackson as a city has a lot of responsibility to the State of Mississippi.
 We should be the place that people look to.
-This sh

 ould be the pinnacle of Mississippi.
 It should be the best of what the state has to offer.

 “It’s sad that a place can hold an Olympic time trial and a year later it’s business as usual.”